BerniHiros/BernieHirosIT1025/Lab5/readme.md

 Brute Force is aptly named, as nothing stops the attacker from decrypting the cipher text.
 However, Kerckhoff’s Principle it is easier to keep key secret than algorithm.
 Furthermore, it is easier to change key than to change algorithm

 ## Conclusion
 In this lab we learned how computers are interconnected using Lucidchart and then the different topologies.
 Continued onto safety of our data, from the personal computer user to the internet.
 Alice and Bob have Eve listening in – we learned past and present how to try and keep data safe.
 I did find cryptography fun, it is a type of puzzle.
+Our government has multiple agencies doing these puzzles.